 Annual Local Events

 Every season, the Golden Isles shines with exciting events, festivals, exhibitions, concerts, and more.
-Select the dates of your visit to see what's going on while you're in town.
 Make plans to attend one of our beloved annual events.
-From time-honored traditions, waterfront parades featuring beautifully decorated shrimp boats and holidal fun for the entire family, you'll find year-round festivals filled with energy and entertainment.
-Visiting during the summer?
-Don't miss these events!
-The fun doesn't end when the sun goes down!
-With so many talented local musicians, there are always live music performances to look forward to each night.
-Check out Golden Isles Live Music schedule while you're here, and plan a fun evening out on the town!
+From time-honored traditions, waterfront parades featuring beautifully decorated shrimp boats and holiday fun for the entire family, you'll find year-round festivals filled with energy and entertainment!

 Brunswick Rockin’ Stewbilee

 Get ready for the annual Brunswick Rockin’ Stewbilee at Mary Ross Waterfront Park.
 Each year, cooking teams from near and far compete to see who has the best stew, competing for the Peoples’ Choice and Judges’ Award.
-The day long event begins with the 1-mile Fun Run and 5k Road Race followed by the Pet Supplies Plus Pooch Parade, Live Entertainment, The Kid’s Junior Stewbee Central Fun Zone, Classic and Antique Car Show, Arts & Crafts displays and of course, sampling of the Best Brunswick Stew in the nation.
+The day long event begins with the 1-mile Fun Run and 5k Road Race followed by the Pet Supplies Plus Pooch Parade, Live Entertainment, Classic and Antique Car Show, Arts & Crafts displays and of course, sampling of the Best Brunswick Stew in the nation.

 With more than 70 environmental, educational, research and resource interactive exhibits and displays, the annual CoastFest festival highlights Georgia’s unique coastal environment in a family-friendly day of fun and education at the GA DNR Coastal Regional Headquarters near the Sidney Lanier Bridge in Brunswick.

-Visitors of all ages can participate in activities from recycling to learning about coastal weather, native plants to sea turtles, water conservation to archeology, herpetology to geology, sharks to shrimp!
+Visitors of all ages can participate in educational activities and learn about coastal weather, native plants, water conservation, archeology, herpetology, geology, and marine life!

 • Bubble-ologist Keith Johnson uses imagination and science to explore how bubbles work.